Logo

 Beta 2027

-TikTok style discovery for immersive video, inside the headset.
+Short-form discovery for immersive 3D cinema, inside the headset.

 Each product is useful on its own.
-Together they form a complete creator stack for VR180, capture through viewing, with no jumps between platforms.
+Together they form a complete creator stack for 3D cinema, from capture through playback, with no jumps between platforms.

-VR180 is its own format.
+3D cinema is its own category.
 It is not 360 action footage and it is not flat phone video.
-The clearest way to think about it is a window into the moment, captured in 3D, viewed inside a headset.
-If you have seen the kind of footage Apple ships as Spatial on Vision Pro or what Quest plays back natively, you already know the feel.
+The clearest way to think about it is cinema with depth: left and right eye capture, mastered for a large flat 3D cinema screen, and viewed inside a headset or spatial display.

 Reference